MarcosJNS/DNN-CNN/README.md

 # DNN/CNN

-This model,composed by two deep neural networks, has the dudty of categorize and detect objects with a CNN and then recognize action with a fast learning pace fully connected network (FNN).
+This model, composed by two deep neural networks, has the dudty of categorize and detect objects with a CNN and then recognize action with a fast learning pace fully connected network (FNN).
 The convolutional neural network is adopted from [Mask-RCNN from Matterpport](https://github.com/matterport/Mask_RCNN), to track the objects thanks to the masks created on them.

 This repository cannot disclose fully functional as we cannot disclose further results, for more information do not hesitate contacting me.